georgs-tumans/WeightTracker/Readme.md

 Tests can be run from Visual Studio or by command in the repo root directory (where the .sln file is located): `dotnet test`

-Tests are currently not automated and cannot be run via Docker
+Tests are currently not automated and cannot be run via Docker.

+**NB** There is currently an issue when running the tests for the very first time, has something to do with EF migrations.
+Any consequent run completes fine.